top of page

 About Me

-..I worked in business for many years.
-I set goals, worked hard and reached a senior management position when I was relatively young.
-Unfortunately I pushed myself so hard I suffered burnout which is what first led me to counselling.
-Whilst that was a difficult period in my life, it lit a fire inside me.
-Having experienced the power of counselling and the positive changes it enabled me to make I knew that's where my future lay.
+Before becoming a therapist, I worked in business for many years and reached a senior management position when I was relatively young.
+Unfortunately, I pushed myself so hard I suffered burnout which first led me to counselling.
+Whilst that was a difficult time, it lit a fire inside me.
+Having experienced the power of counselling and the positive changes it enabled me to make I left the corporate world and retrained as a therapist.

 Training and qualifications